jedxops/asciilines/README.md

 Bugs

-No bugs, failures, or incomplete behavior promted by testing environments is aware of at this time.
+No bugs, failures, or incomplete behavior promted by testing environments are/is aware of at this time.
 Incomplete and illformatted tvg files are known to cause bahavioral faults in the form of the program panicking.

 License